edgio-docs/edgio-docs/src/pages/guides/performance/getting_started.md

 [View additional examples.](/guides/performance/cdn_as_code/common_routing_patterns)

-In this case, we will define a route by uncommenting the constants and the `match()` method in your {{ ROUTES_FILE }} file.
+We will now define a route by uncommenting the constants and the `match()` method in your {{ ROUTES_FILE }} file.
 It should now look similar to the following configuration:

 ```js filename="./routes.js" highlight={3-4,9-21}
 import { Router } from '@edgio/core/router'